naugehyde/bt-sensors-plugin-sk/README.md

 ## WHAT IT IS

-BT Sensors Plugin for Signalk is a lightweight BLE (Bluetooth Low Energy) framework for connecting to Bluetooth sensors on your boat and updating Signalk paths with the values the sensors reports. <br>
+BT Sensors Plugin for Signalk is a lightweight BLE (Bluetooth Low Energy) framework for connecting to Bluetooth sensors on your boat and sending deltas to Signalk paths with the values the sensors reports. <br>

-A typical use case is a Bluetooth thermometer like the Xiaomi LYWSD03MMC, an inexpensive Bluetooth thermometer that runs on a 1.5v watch battery that can report the current temperature and humidity in your refrigerator or cabin or wherever you want to stick it (no judgement.) <br>
+A typical use case is a Bluetooth thermometer like the Xiaomi LYWSD03MMC, an inexpensive Bluetooth thermometer that runs on a 3v watch battery that can report the current temperature and humidity in your refrigerator or cabin or wherever you want to stick it (no judgement.) <br>

 The reported temperature can then be displayed on a Signalk app like Kip or, with appropiate mapping to NMEA-2000, a NMEA 2000 Multi-function display.

 The Plugin currently supports the Xiaomi LYWSD03MMC, [ATC](https://github.com/atc1441/ATC_MiThermometer) flashed LYWSD03MMCs, Victron SmartShunt and the Inkbird IBS-TH2 thermometer.

+Sounds like meager offerings but it's pretty easy to add write and add your own sensor class for your currently unsupported sensor.
+More on that below.

 ## WHO IS IT FOR